cyberneel/hinode-MeducationX/content/neelesh.md

 **About Neelesh:**

 Introducing Neelesh Chevuri, our dedicated CTO at MeducationX.
 Neelesh is the tech-savvy mind behind our mission to make medical knowledge more accessible and engaging.
-Outside the virtual world, he finds joy in crafting digital renders, playing the violin, and staying up-to-date with new technologies.
+Outside of MeducationX, he finds joy in crafting digital renders, playing the violin, and staying up-to-date with new technologies.
 Neelesh is currently a junior in the Computer Science track at TAMS, adding valuable expertise to our team's efforts to transform medical education.